Princeton-CDH/lenape-timetree/content/leaves/activism.md

 title: Native Faculty
 ---

 Princeton Anthropology Professor Alfonso Ortiz (Ohkay Owingeh Pueblo) publicly supports the American Indian Movement occupation of Wounded Knee.
-Ortiz originally joined the faculty in 1967.
+Ortiz originally joined the faculty in 1967 and actively recruited undergraduates from the Southwest, many of whom lived on reservations.